 In part, the stories collected here, record my search to find Silvia, an Estonian woman who lived down the street from me in a small, unassuming village in Vermont.
-Each piece can be read like a mediation, reverentially approaching a woman who lived a difficult, but determined life through the social disasters of twentieth-century Europe; a woman who moved through life with the indelible mark of Auschwitz.
+Each piece can be read like a mediation, reverentially approaching a woman who lived a difficult, but determined life through the social disasters of twentieth-century Europe.
 Yet, each story can also be read as a celebration of Silvia.

 Rarely abandoned by tragedy, Silvia held a passion and curiosity for life, despite all that she suffered and lost.
 These stories celebrate and memorialize the ninety-six years of her indomitable spirit.